-There has been no case of Japan becoming a respondent country in investment treaty arbitration.
+Japan has not been a respondent country in any investment treaty arbitration.

 Selecting arbitrator

 Does the state have a history of using default mechanisms for appointment of arbitral tribunals or does the state have a history of appointing specific arbitrators?